Derby Day

 Countdown to the 151st Kentucky Derby Begins at the Kentucky Derby Museum!

-Get ready for a season of unforgettable events, including the highly anticipated Featured Milliner Program, showcasing exclusive Derby fashion from top U.S. and European designers like Mary Julia Kaiser, Ilana Kogan, and more.
-The Derby Museum Hat Show on March 23 will feature up to ten unique designs from each milliner, available for purchase at the Museum Store.
+As we count down for the Roses, the Kentucky Derby Museum is celebrating with several exclusive events and exhibits including the highly anticipated Featured Milliner Program, showcasing exclusive Derby fashion from top U.S. and European designers like Mary Julia Kaiser, Ilana Kogan, and more.
+The Derby Museum Hat Show on March 22 will feature up to ten unique designs from each milliner, available for purchase at the Museum Store.
+Plus, experience the magic of Derby Season with exclusive behind-the-scenes tours, from the Barn & Backside Tour to the Derby Legends Experience.
+With VIP options, keepsake booklets, and commemorative gift bags, this is the ultimate way to get in the Derby spirit.
+Get your tickets now and be part of the excitement!

 FIND OUT MORE